Explosion-Scratch/to-userscript/README.md

 ## How It Works

 For a detailed explanation of the internal conversion pipeline, see the **[Architecture Guide](docs/architecture.md)** _note: AI generated but proofread_.

+## What it can (and can't/shouldn't) convert

+-  Extensions intended for one site should work well, extensions meant to apply some sort of enhancement to the entire web might not work quite as well
+-  Extensions where the functionality is primarily browser API based (even though these are polyfilled most of the time it's not something useful for the functionality)
+  - E.g: An adblocker is a bad use case for this, as is something like a custom new tab page or similar, whereas an extension like "YouTube auto HD" might work really well

 ## Troubleshooting & Advanced Usage